-The three methods for distribution are in-store pickup, shipment via postal or delivery service, and third-party fulfillment services.
+The three methods for distribution are in-store pickup, shipment via postal or delivery service and third-party fulfilment services.

 You need to plan the shipping strategy for your store.
 Keep in mind that your strategy might change as your business grows.
 Ecwid offers flexible shipping setup so you can find the strategy that works best for you and adjust if needed.

 If you ship products using a delivery service, you can charge your customers the exact rates you pay to ship their order.
 This shipping rate is shown on checkout when a customer is placing their order.

 Ecwid integrates with UPS, USPS, FedEx, Royal Mail, Canada Post, Brasil Correios to provide rates.
 This is a good starting point for small businesses who have limited resources.

 You may also set rates based on the weight or amount of an order, adjusting the shipping fee accordingly.

 If you can calculate your average shipping cost to send a package, you can set a flat rate (e.g., $5 per order) or a percentage (e.g., 10% of the order subtotal) for every package.
 Read more about setting up flat rates.